lederer/react-showtime/README.md

 `hiddenBefore` and `hiddenAfter` will be merged onto `hidden` if it is passed in as well, so you can still define shared properies in one place.

-There are a couple of differences between the structure of `hiddenBefore`/`hiddenAfter` and `hidden`, which allow you to use a preset for an asymmetric transition:
+There are a couple of differences between the structure of `hiddenBefore`/`hiddenAfter` and `hidden` that allow you to use a named transition for an asymmetric transition:

--   You can pass a string to `hiddenBefore`/`hiddenAfter` instead of an object.
-The string must be the name of a preset transiton.
+-   You can pass the name of the transition to `hiddenBefore`/`hiddenAfter` instead of an object.
--   The `hiddenBefore`/`hiddenAfter` object can contain a `transition` key.
-Its value must be the name of a preset transition, and it will _not_ be passed on to the CSS transiton property.
-This way you can specify a preset and also pass in optional custom values for `duration`, `delay`, or `easing`.
+-   The `hiddenBefore`/`hiddenAfter` object can contain a `transition` property containing the name of a transition.
+It will _not_ be passed on to the CSS transiton property.
+This way you can specify a transition and also pass in optional custom values for `duration`, `delay`, or `easing`.

 Eg…